sheishistoric/snl-coefficient/_posts/2022-10-28-adam-sandler.md

 ---
 {% include adam_sandler/adam_sandler.html %}

-CAPTION: On the y-axis, see the SNL co-efficient of a "Sandler-verse" project.
+CAPTION: On the y-axis, see the SNL coefficient of a "Sandler-verse" project.
 On the x-axis, see the start year of the project.